-1) Skills needed by the child for successful participation in the outcome/goal through the child's routines/activities: Include the setting(s) or portion of the child's daily routine and activities when the child will perform the behavior/activity, i.e. mealtime/snacks, play time, bath time, small/large group activities, playground, etc. Include pre-literacy and language skills and social and emotional skills as appropriate for the child.
+1) Skills needed by the child for successful participation in the outcome/goal through the child's routines/activities: Include the setting(s) or portion of the child's daily routine and activities when the child will perform the behavior/activity, i.e. mealtime/snacks, play time, bath time, small/large group activities, playground, etc. Include pre-literacy and language skills as appropriate for the child.

-- 2) Skills to be learned by the family/caregivers/early childhood educators to assist in the child's development and participation in everyday routines; - 3) Steps to identify, trial and obtain Assistive technology or augmentative and alternative communication devices, adaptations to existing materials, or acquisition of other materials that will support the child's participation in everyday routines and activities; - 4) Referrals or linkages to people and community resources that will assist the family in expanding their opportunities for involvement in community activities; and
+2) Skills to be learned by the family/caregivers/early childhood educators to assist in the child's development and participation in everyday routines;

+3) Assistive technology devices, adaptations to existing materials, or acquisition of other materials that will support the child's participation in everyday routines and activities;

-5) Information to enhance the family's capacity to assist their child's development and enhance the family's participation in everyday activities.
+4) Referrals or linkages to people and community resources that will assist the family in expanding their opportunities for involvement in community activities; and 5) Information to enhance the family's capacity to assist their child's development and enhance the family's participation in everyday activities.